mdevoe12/playtime/README.md

 account or login locally:

 1. Follow [these instructions][Amazon OAuth Instructions] to create an Amazon app.
-This is required for logging in/creating
+This is required for logging in/creating an account.

 2. If you don't have a `.env` file, copy the sample .env configuration: